Cod-kd/UNIverse/angular-universe/README.md

+# Frontend
+## Structure
+Here you can see our Angular project as a responsive webpage for all device

 # Running the Project with Docker

 This project is configured to run using Docker.
 Below are the specific instructions and requirements: